felbinger/AdminGuide/docs/installation/index.md

     Don't forget to restart your SSH Server!

 !!! warning ""
-    Make sure you can login using your SSH private key, otherwise you are not able to login again after the next step!
+    Make sure you can log in using your SSH private key, otherwise you are not able to login again after the next step!